So Perth, What does your business, and branding, stand for?

 Join in just because everyone else is doing it…

-- Do you think your customers may be swayed away from loyalty to you based on your competitors rebranding efforts?
+- Do you think your customers may be swayed away from loyalty to you based on your competitors efforts?

 Focus too much on the competition.